A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Method

 \subsection{CER-HV Framework: CER Based Ranking and HITL Verification}

-The second component of the methodology focuses on improving data quality through automated label error detection and human verification.
+The framework focuses on improving data quality through automated label error detection and human verification.
 The CRNN recognizer depends critically on the quality of the training data.
-Potential label noise such as incorrect transcriptions, image segmentation errors, or irrelevant samples can significantly degrade accuracy \cite{northcutt2021pervasive}.
+Potential label noise can significantly degrade accuracy \cite{northcutt2021pervasive}.
 To address this, we introduce CER-HV, a two-stage framework that combines automated label noise detection based on CER scoring with human verification.
-Figure~\ref{framwork} shows the overall flow.
+Figure~\ref{fig:framework} shows the overall flow.

 \textbf{Stage 1: Label Noise Detection}